-To begin the paper tuning process, you will first need a frame to hold the paper you'™re shooting through.
+To begin the paper-tuning process, you first need a frame to hold the paper you’ll be shooting through.
 Inexpensive furring strips from any hardware store are perfect for this project, though you can use any scrap lumber you have laying around that can be nailed or screwed together to create a square frame.
-We used two 8-foot furring strips, sawzall to cut to length, a hand drill and 1-inch drywall screws to create this simple frame.
+We used two eight-foot furring strips, a sawzall to cut to length, a hand drill and 1-inch drywall screws to create this simple frame.
 You can also sharpen the legs to make it easier to pound the frame into the ground in front of your target.

 After creating a frame, use heavy butcher or wax paper and a staple gun, attaching one end of the paper to the top of the frame evenly, pulling it tightly across the frame face and securing it at the bottom with more staples.
 You can also use four large, legal binder clips to secure the paper at the top and bottom.

-Now that you'™ve got your paper tuning frame placed in front of the target, stand about 5 to 10 feet away from the paper, aligning yourself and the bow so arrows pass through the paper and are safely captured by the block target.
+Now that you’ve got your paper-tuning frame placed in front of the target, stand about five to 10 feet away from the paper, aligning yourself and the bow so that arrows pass through the paper and are safely captured by the block target.
 You want to stand close, because this tells you how your arrow travels as it exits the arrow rest and clears the bow.
-The tears produced by the released arrow give you pointers on how to adjust your arrow rest and/or nocking point, or it gives you clues for better arrow or point selection.
+The tears produced by the released arrow give you pointers on how to adjust your arrow rest and/or nocking point, or it gives you clues for better arrow and/or point selection.

 The tears in the tight paper produced by your flying arrow will tell you how to proceed with the tuning process.
-As a side note, all the instructions which follow are for right-handed shooters; you will have to reverse them for left-hand shooters.
-Also, make sure your fletchings are clearing rest arms and accessories before starting this process.
+As a side note, all of the instructions which follow are for right-handed shooters; you will have to reverse them for left-hand shooters.
+Also, make sure your fletching clears the rest arms and accessories before starting this process.

-A right-hand tear (lower-right tear) indicates an arrow that is too stiff, owns too little point weight, an arrow rest that is adjusted too close to the sight window of the riser, or that you aren'™t shooting enough draw weight.
-To solve the problem, choose an arrow with a lighter deflection/spine (400 instead of 340, for instance), cut that arrow longer, use a heavier point (125-grain instead of 100-grain, as an example), adjust the arrow rest away from the riser, or add draw weight by tightening the limb bolts — evenly, and only when possible.
+A right-hand tear (lower-right tear) indicates an arrow that is too stiff, owns too little point weight, an arrow rest that is adjusted too close to the sight window of the riser or that you aren’t shooting enough draw weight.
+To solve the problem, choose an arrow with a lighter deflection/spine (400 instead of 340, for instance), cut that arrow longer, use a heavier point (125-grain instead of 100-grain, for example), adjust the arrow rest away from the riser or add draw weight by tightening the limb bolts — evenly, and only when possible.

-A left-hand tear (lower-left tear) indicates an arrow that'™s not stiff enough (or too long), too much point weight, or an arrow rest adjusted too far away from the riser sight window.
-This situation is solved by shortening the arrow (but not so much a broadhead will contact the rest arms), choosing a lighter point (100 instead of 125, for instance), moving the rest arms closer to the riser, or decreasing draw weight by loosening the limb bolts evenly.
+A left-hand tear (lower-left tear) indicates an arrow that’s not stiff enough (or too long) or has too much point weight, or an arrow rest that’s adjusted too far away from the riser sight window.
+This situation is solved by shortening the arrow (but not so much that a broadhead will contact the rest arms), choosing a lighter point (100-grain instead of 125-grain, for instance), moving the rest arms closer to the riser or decreasing draw weight by loosening the limb bolts evenly.

 Sometimes you will observe a combination tear, like one that is high and right.
 Work on the elevation adjustment first before moving on to the windage correction, as the former is easier to accomplish than the latter.

 The larger the tear, the more dramatic the adjustments to be made.
-It'™s normally best to start with the arrow rest on smaller tears, making careful windage adjustments in 1/16-inch increments (preferably using arrow rest engraved hash marks as reference so you don'™t lose your place) before investing in additional test shots.
+It’s normally best to start with the arrow rest on smaller tears, making careful windage adjustments in 1/16-inch increments (preferably using the arrow rest’s engraved hash marks as reference so you don’t lose your place) before investing in additional test shots.
 The next area to address is point weight, and arrow spine last (an arrow-selection chart should have landed you in the right ballpark in the beginning).
 This is trail-and-error work, so take your time and be patient.

-Now you'™re ready to hunt.
+Now you’re ready to hunt.
 Carefully tuning your hunting bow yourself provides confidence that your equipment is shooting the very best it can.
 And in bowhunting, confidence is worth its weight in gold.